jacksandom/lakeflow-community-connectors/sources/google_analytics_aggregated/README.md

   - The service account JSON key file.
 - **Network access**: The environment running the connector must be able to reach `https://analyticsdata.googleapis.com`.
 - **Lakeflow / Databricks environment**: A workspace where you can register a Lakeflow community connector and run ingestion pipelines.
+- **Runtime dependencies**: The connector requires the following Python packages (automatically installed in Databricks/Lakeflow environments):
+  - `requests` - For HTTP API calls
+  - `google-auth` - For service account authentication

 ## Setup